-Novelist and ALLi Director Orna Ross considers the (sometimes confusing) question of what exactly distinguishes an indie author.
+Novelist and Director of the Alliance of Independent Authors, Orna Ross, considers the sometimes confusing question of what exactly distinguishes an indie author from a self-publisher.

-This post was prompted by an ALLi member who thought she had to leave our Alliance because she had just signed a deal with a trade publisher.
+This post was prompted by an ALLi member who thought she had to leave our alliance because she wanted to sign a deal with a trade publisher.

 I sent her the definition of an indie author from the FAQ page of our website:

 At ALLi, “independent” is an inclusive description and always relative (everyone needs help to write and publish well).
 Some of our members are fiercely indie-spirited, as DIY as it's possible to be.
 Others are happy to collaborate with a publisher where that seems advantageous, some working with paid publishing services, others with trade publishers.

 So what marks out an indie from other authors?
 The Alliance allows that you are an independent author if:

 - You have self-published at least one book.

 - You recognize that ‘indie' does not necessarily mean ‘self-publishing only' and acknowledge that even the most indie-spirited self-publisher works in collaboration with other publishing professionals (editors, designers, distributors) to produce a good book and reach readers.
 You are open to mutual beneficial partnerships, including trade publishing deals where appropriate for you, so long as the author's status as creative director of the book is acknowledged.

 - You expect your status in the partnership to be reflected in contracts and terms, not just lip service.

 - You recognise that you are central to a revolutionary shift in publishing which is moving from seeing the author as resource (in the new parlance ‘content provider') to respecting the author as creative director.